Find a Lender-Approved Local Conveyancer in Dartford

 How does conveyancing in Dartford differ for new build properties?

-Most buyers of new build property in Dartford approach us having been asked by the seller to sign contracts and commit to the purchase even before the residence is finished.
-This is because house builders in Dartford typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Dartford come to us having been asked by the housebuilder to sign contracts and commit to the purchase even before the property is constructed.
+This is because builders in Dartford typically purchase the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Dartford or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Dartford or who has acted in the same development.

 I have attempted and failed to negotiate with my landlord for a lease extension without success.
-Can I apply to the Leasehold Valuation Tribunal?
+Can the Leasehold Valuation Tribunal adjudicate on such matters?
 Can you recommend a Dartford conveyancing firm to assist?

-An example of a Lease Extension decision for a Dartford residence is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
-This case was in relation to 13 flats.
-The unexpired term as at the valuation date was 76 years.
+An example of a Lease Extension decision for a Dartford flat is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+This case related to 13 flats.
+The unexpired residue of the current lease was 76 years.

 Last updated